hubenchang0515/Cryptography/README.md

 ```C
 void md5Init();
 ```
-Initialzation, should be invoked onece before every times;
+Initialzation, should be invoked onece every time of calculate

 ### md5Count